SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 ![bulk-import-template](/images/dtm/bulk-import/dtm-bulk-import-template.png)

 {{< c8y-admon-info>}}
 Modify the excel settings to provide the date in a YYYY-MM-DD format.
-This prevents an auto-correct of the date on input.
+This prevents auto-correction of the date on input.
 {{< /c8y-admon-info>}}

-To provide a file input as a asset property value, the file must first be uploaded to a {{< product-c8y-iot >}} tenant using the {{< product-c8y-iot >}} API.
+To provide a file input as an asset property value, the file must first be uploaded to a {{< product-c8y-iot >}} tenant using the {{< product-c8y-iot >}} API.

 Refer to the [Binaries API](https://{{< domain-c8y >}}/api/{{< c8y-current-version >}}/#operation/postBinariesCollectionResource) in the {{< openapi >}} for details on how to upload a file to {{< product-c8y-iot >}}.

 The binary ID in the API response must be provided as input for the asset property field with type "file" in the CSV template.
+{{< c8y-admon-info>}}
+During the bulk import, the file size validation is skipped as the file is already uploaded to the tenant.
+{{< /c8y-admon-info>}}

 If the type is "Boolean", the input field must be either "true" or "false".
 If the type is "enumeration", then the input field must be in the list of values specified during creation of the asset property.